Skip to content

 The comprehensive insurance coverage includes high-quality treatments, from flu-like infections to heart surgery, as well as free annual check-ups for adults and excellent support for expectant mothers (see pregnancy).

-With private supplementary insurance, you have the option of consulting private doctors, with potentially higher costs being covered in full or in part in certain cases, depending on your insurance.
-In some cases, the employer offers private supplementary insurance as a benefit for employees.
-However, anyone can take out private insurance, even if the employer does not offer it.
+With additional private health insurance, you have the option of consulting private doctors, with potentially higher costs being covered in full or in part in certain cases, depending on your insurance.
+In some cases, your employer offers additional private health insurance as a benefit for employees.
+However, anyone can take out private health insurance, even if your employer does not offer it.

-• General practitioners who have a contract with the statutory health insurance funds provide basic care, including annual health checks, vaccinations, blood tests and prescriptions, as well as referrals for specialist treatment by specialists and other examinations, such as allergy tests or X-ray examinations.
+• General practitioners who have a contract with the statutory health insurance providers, offer basic care, including annual health checks, vaccinations, blood tests and prescriptions, as well as referrals for specialist treatment by specialists and other examinations, such as allergy tests or X-rays.

-In Austria there is free choice of doctor; every insured person and their co-insured relatives can choose the doctor they trust at their own discretion.
+In Austria there is free choice of doctor, which means that every insured person and their co-insured relatives can choose the doctor they trust at their own discretion.

-• The services of specialists are covered, but a referral from your family doctor is recommended when you make an appointment.
-The number of appointments is not limited, but you can only see one specialist per specialty every three months and you may need a new referral for further examinations.
-Many people choose to see private specialists for more in-depth consulting.
+• The services of specialists are covered under your public health insurance, but a referral from your GP is recommended when you make an appointment.
+The number of appointments is not limited, but you can only see one specialist per specialist area every three months and you may need a new referral for further examinations.
+Many people choose to see private specialists for more in-depth consultations.

 Dentists